Campaign of the Month: October 2017

 William acquiesced.
 That destroyed his own marriage and earned John the undying hate of his legitimate siblings.
 John cared little.
 He even remarried his brother’s wife, who abandoned the disinherited Dyer scion without a second thought.
 The two claimed in subsequent years to have conceived Vera after their marriage.

 The State’s Richest Man

 Many of his cousins and even his siblings’ children sought his favor.
 John was amused and took savage pleasure in playing them against their own parents; his patronage meant any Dyer could go far.
 No further children, however, resulted from his second marriage.
 His blamed his wife and the two’s union grew cold and loveless, finally culminating in a bitter divorce marked by years-long legal battles.
-John cursed himself for not mandating a prenuptial agreement (he wouldn’t make that mistake with his next wife), but turned same ruthless will that had brought him to prosperity against his second spouse.
-She made off with barely enough money to afford the nursing home she spent her twilight years in, unvisited by her former spouses or children.
+John cursed himself for not mandating a prenuptial agreement (he wouldn’t make that mistake with his next wife), but turned same ruthless will that had made him rich against his second spouse.
+She made off with barely enough money to afford the nursing home she spent her twilight years in, unvisited by her former husbands or children.
 John took especially great relish in turning Vera against her.
-Mother and daughter never spoke again after the divorce.
+Mother and daughter never spoke after the divorce.

 The Football Mogul